jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 <img src="/assets/dl/actt.png" style="border:none; width:90%;">
 </div>

-**Gradients**: Monitor gradients at different layers are important in identifying one of the most serious problem in DL: gradient diminishing or exploding problems.
-If gradient diminish quickly from the right most layers to the left most layers, we have a gradient diminishing problem.
+**Gradients**: Monitor gradients at different layers are important in identifying one of the most serious problems in DL: gradient diminishing or exploding problems.
+If gradient diminishes quickly from the rightmost layers to the leftmost layers, we have a gradient diminishing problem.

 <div class="imgcap">
 <img src="/assets/dl/lgrad.png" style="border:none; width:50%;">
 </div>

-Even not common done, we can visualize the filters $$W$$s for CNN in the first couple layers.
+Even not commonly done, we can visualize the filters $$W$$s for CNN in the first couple layers.
 This helps us to identify what type of features that the model is extracting.
 The first layer should extract simple structures like edge and color.

 <div class="imgcap">
 <img src="/assets/cnn/cnnfilter.png" style="border:none; width:50%;">
 </div>

-**Activation**: For gradient descent to perform the best, the nodes' outputs before the activation function should be normal distributed.
+**Activation**: For gradient descent to perform the best, the nodes' outputs before the activation function should be Normal distributed.
 For example, we should apply a batch normalization to correct the non-zero centered pre-activation output below.
 The right side plot is the activation output of a ReLU function.
 It will be bad if there are too many dead or highly activated nodes.

 For CNN based networks, we can visualize what a feature map is learning.
 In the following picture, it captures the top 9 pictures (right picture) having the highest activation in a particular map.
-It aslo applies a deconvolution network to reconstruct the spatial image (left picture) from the feature map.
+It also applies a deconvolution network to reconstruct the spatial image (left picture) from the feature map.

 <div class="imgcap">
 <img src="/assets/dl/viss.png" style="border:none; width:50%;">
 </div>

-(Source from Visualizing and Understanding Convolutional Networks, Matthew D Zeiler et al.)
+(Source: Visualizing and Understanding Convolutional Networks, Matthew D Zeiler et al.)

 The image reconstruction is rarely done.
 But in a generative model, we often vary just one factor while holding other constant to verify whether the model is learning anything smart.